Sparse Autoencoder Features for Classifications and Transferability: Appendix

 \subsection{Performance variation on the width}

 We conduct an analysis of the effect of width scaling on full SAE features among our safety text classification tasks.
 The evaluation compares models with and without max pooling, as well as binarized and non-binarized activations, to determine their impact on classification performance.
 Consistently increasing the width results in decline in the mean score across all configurations, with the steepest drop observed in non-binarized cases, which is surprisingly different from \citet{sae_probing} demonstrate the opposite using mean-diff feature SAE selection.
+A complete table of our results across variations are available at the following anonymous link \url{https://docs.google.com/spreadsheets/d/1zUTXBdsorzthBLwMUoXNBP-X5lrUysnNL0iLYdBZ1HU/edit?usp=sharing}.